 Mount Zion Cemetery's history and that of the generations of African Americans, both free and enslaved, interred therein highlight life and evolving free African American culture in the District of Columbia from the earliest days of the city.
-The Cemetery is one of the few remaining physical reminders of the significant contributions of black people to the development of Georgetown.

 There are few large monuments in Mount Zion Cemetery.
 Most headstones are simple and modest.
-The earliest graves, located in the old Methodist Burying Ground-section near Mill Road, date from the early years of the cemetery.
+The earliest graves, located in the old Methodist Burying Ground section near Mill Road, date from the early years of the cemetery.
 Marble grave covers seal brick underground vaults.
 There are a few fenced family plots of later origin.

-DC designation: April 29, 1975
+DC Inventory: April 29, 1975

-National Register listing: August 6, 1975
+National Register: August 6, 1975